funnyleap/constellation-solidity/README.md

 ## 4. Operation

 The protocol is developed using smart contracts in Solidity.
 These contracts enable the Protocol Administration to create _Consórcio_ Titles of various values and durations.
-These Consórcios have a limited number of participants and each Consórcio has an interest policy against delinquency.
+These _Consórcios_ have a limited number of participants and each _Consórcio_ has an interest policy against default.
 This is defined before their creation.

 </br>